dodichakill/dodichakill/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Flutter and Reactjs
+- 🌱 I’m currently learning frontend and backend

--->